Skip to main content

 Styling Controls

-Not all settings are the same for each touchpoint as some are unique to each other.
+Not all settings are the same for each touchpoint — some are unique to specific touchpoints.
 Some touchpoints have reduced styling options as they inherit the screen styling for consistency.

 The email touchpoint has no styling controls.
-This must be done via custom CSS — we recommend requesting the Mention Me design team to style this for you.
+Email styling must be done via custom CSS — we recommend requesting the Mention Me design team to style this for you.

 Text Styling